-Four things I see people overlook in getting ready for winter.
+Four things I see people overlook when they prepare for winter.

 By Amanda LeBlanc